Insurance Companies and Long-Term Disability Claims

 - Results from independent medical exams (IMEs)

-- Surveillance tactics employed by the insurance company contradicts the claimant’s disability claims
+- Surveillance tactics employed by the insurance company contradict the claimant’s disability claims

 - Preexisting condition exclusions